InfoSecInnovations/concierge/README.md

 git clone repo or extract zip.

-`cd concierge` go into the cloned project directory.
+`cd shabti` go into the cloned project directory.

 do `bun install` in the repository root.
 This will set up all the JavaScript projects.

-`cd concierge_configurator` to go to the configurator directory.
+`cd shabti_configurator` to go to the configurator directory.

 `bun run dev_install` will launch the web server in dev mode which provides additional install and launch options compared to the distributed executable.
 Once the server is running go to http://localhost:3000 to see the configuration options.
 Click the "Install Development Configuration" button to install the dependencies in a way which will allow you to run local code with your changes.